menneni/NLP/README.md

 Run
 ----

+Input :

+i.
+Change file path to actual file location on which you want to train the model in program.py (Line no. 39)

-1) Input : Add question which you want to classify at the end of the program in program.py
+ii.Add question which you want to classify at the end of the program in program.py

-2) run it as a python program
+Run it as a python program

-3) Top 5 simmilat lables will be printed on console
+Output: Top 5 simmilar lables will be printed on console